ln2t/nipystats/README.md

 rawdata/sub-03
 ...
 ```
 The meaning of these things are explained in the [BIDS documentation](https://bids-specification.readthedocs.io/en/stable/).
-Of course, each subject should have functionnal scans (if not you're probably not on the page you were looking for...).
+Of course, each subject should have functional scans (if not you're probably not on the page you were looking for...).

 We also need fMRIPrep outputs, which we suppose are located in `derivatives/fmriprep`.
-Note that some people tends to have the `derivatives` next to the `sub-01, sub-02, sub-03` folders - I personnaly find it very inconvenient (think when you want to read an `html` report in the derivatives but have a lot of participants: scroll scroll scroll...).
+Note that some people tend to have the `derivatives` next to the `sub-01, sub-02, sub-03` folders - I personnaly find it very inconvenient (think when you want to read an `html` report in the derivatives but have a lot of participants: scroll scroll scroll...).
 But in the end it doesn't matter much.
 So we have something like:

 ```
 derivatives/fmriprep/dataset_description.json